 - 1 cup chopped butternut squash

-- 4 cups chicken bone broth (make it here or buy it here), plus additional broth as needed
+- 4 cups bone broth make it here or buy it here, plus additional broth as needed

 - The night before you plan to cook the pilaf, place the einkorn wheat berries into a medium mixing bowl.
 Cover them with warm water, and stir in the apple cider vinegar.
 Allow the einkorn to soak, tightly covered, for 18 to 24 hours, then drain them in a fine-mesh sieve, rinse them well and set them aside.